 In Massachusetts, medical malpractice claims generally must be filed within 3 years of when the patient first learned (or should have reasonably learned) that he or she has been harmed as a result of the medical provider’s negligence.

 Nonetheless, if you think you’ve been a victim of medical malpractice, you should not delay in filing a claim.
 The longer you wait to file a lawsuit, the more difficult it becomes to prove that your injury was caused by medical malpractice.
-Over time, crucial evidence tends to get lost or misplaced and witnesses forget important details, or become unavailable.
+Over time, the crucial evidence tends to get lost or misplaced and witnesses forget important details or become unavailable.